 The kernel uses /dev/urandom as a source of random numbers for RNG seeds.
 The Linux kernel initializes this pseudo device at system startup.
-Please note that when setting the environment variable of SSH_USE_STRONG_RNG to a value greater or equal to 6, the specified number of bytes will be pulled from /dev/random and mixed into the seed.
+SSH_USE_STRONG_RNG is a positive integer that must be greater or equal than 6 to be honored.
+That integer value specifies the number of bytes obtained from /dev/random and mixed into the DRNG state via the OpenSSL RNG RAND_add API call.
+Further state that this variable can be set in /etc/sysconfig/sshd as this file is sourced by the sshd start script.